- The x3daudio1_7. is missing issue can be caused due to a misplaced or deleted file or corrupted registry sections.

 - When the SFC scan is finished, restart your PC if the scan outcome confirms Window Resource Protection has repaired files.

 2. Restore Windows DLL files with third-party software

-The x3daudio1_7.dll is missing error means that the file is deleted or damaged.
-You can restore Windows DLL files with Restoro.
+The x3daudio1_7.dll is missing, error means that the file is deleted or damaged.
+You can restore Windows DLL files with dedicated tools.

-Although you can manually download a fresh x3daudio1_7.dll from DLL file websites, Restoro provides a quicker and more straightforward resolution.
+Although you can manually download a fresh x3daudio1_7.dll from DLL file websites, Fortect provides a quicker and more straightforward resolution.

-It scans your whole machine and detects any system file issues and with the help of its own database, it replaces any faulty or missing file with fresh, well functioning ones.
+It scans your whole machine and detects any system file issues, and with the help of its database, it replaces any faulty or missing files with fresh, well-functioning ones.

-Restoro can also help you clean your PC by automatically detecting useless files such as temporary files, duplicates, and more.
-Plus, it is also able to fix certain problems caused by malware.
+This tool can also help you clean your PC by automatically detecting useless files such as temporary files, duplicates, etc. Plus, it is also able to fix specific files damaged by malware.